-On the map those highlighted in green are places we frequent often.
+On the map, those highlighted in green are places we frequent often.
 Those in red are our favorites or have exceptional food.

 Starting with the places that are closest you have:

-At Keller’s Crossing Club House, just off of highway 51. this is one of our regular and favorite places to eat and have a drink.
+At Keller’s Crossing Club House, just off of highway 51.
+One of our regular and favorite places to eat and have a drink.
 A little over 2 miles from the Inn you can get a nice meal.
-The weekend specials are great and the conversation is always lively when sitting at the bar.
+The weekend specials are great, and the conversation is always lively when sitting at the bar.
 Currently open Friday & Saturday nights, 4-9 pm and a golfers menu, 10 am – 4 pm based on demand.
 Always a good idea to call first.
 If you see any of our good friends say hello to Tim, Lynn, Jason, Candace, Bobby, Toni, Samantha, or Lori for us when you go.

 The lodge is about 2 miles from the Inn.
 Famous for their fried chicken, seems everybody makes the obligatory pilgrimage at least once during their stay with us.
-The lodge, which is impressive, is one of numerous park buildings that was built by the Civilian Conservation Corps.
+The lodge, which is impressive, is one of the numerous park buildings that was built by the Civilian Conservation Corps.
 The Corps existed from 1933 to 1942 as work relief for families and young men, during the Great Depression.

 Orchards and Farm Markets

 With authentic Swedish fair, prepared by the owners Ander’s and Gerd Hedman, this is an excellent option for dinner.
-We have only made it there once so far and we loved it.
-We ordered authentic dishes and it was yummy.
-For really great food and wine this is a favorite for us and we will be back again and again.
+We have only made it there once so far, and we loved it.
+We ordered authentic dishes, and it was yummy.
+For really great food and wine, this is a favorite for us, and we will be back again and again.

 Another one of our favorites!
 The Newell House delivers good food, atmosphere, and service every time.
 Prime Rib Wednesday’s is always a favorite.
 You can’t go wrong here for a more upscale dining experience.
-The Newell House also has a lounge, The Grotto, downstairs with a great bar and music.
-Live Jazz Thursday’s is our favorite and if you see Stephanie let her know we said hello.
+The Newell House also has a lounge, The Grotto, downstairs with a cool bar and music.
+Live Jazz some Thursday’s is our favorite and if you see Stephanie let her know we said hello.